alejandrosantanabonilla/pysoftk/README.rst

   mkdir work_pol
   cd work_pol

 2.)
-Create a virtual environment named pol (this name can be change, of course)
+Create a virtual environment named pol (this name can be change, of course) and activate the environment:

 .. code-block:: bash

    python -m venv pol
    source pol/bin/activate

 3.)
-Get PySoftK from the GitHub repository
+Get PySoftK from the GitHub repository:

 .. code-block:: bash